acgetchell/mundus-atrox/src/journals/fifteenth.md

 3. *Geral* hits the Ogre in front of him again for 11 HP damage.
 4. 4 spears attack *Wulrif* for 22 HP damage.
 5. I take out the 2 other Ogres in front of the gate.
-6. *Tasbros* casts a level 3 fireball and it fails.
+6. *Tasbros* casts a level 3 Fireball and it fails.
 7. *Calmul* moves
 8. *CoralKing* attacks the Ogre in front of him and does 19 HP damage.
 9. The Ogres in front of the boys attack both of them and hits Gerl for 25 and *CoralKing* for 13 HP damage.
 10. *Viker* uses cure wounds to heal *Wulrif* for 25 HP.
 11. *Tysnera* does 12 damage to one Ogre and takes it down.
 12. *Benjamin* is going to use hail of thorns on an Ogre by the boys.
 He does 21HP damage?
-13. *Actias*  moves closer to the wall and hits for 7 HP damage using an eldritch blast.
+13. *Actias*  moves closer to the wall and hits for 7 HP damage using an Eldritch Blast.
 14. The 2 remaining Ogres turn to run into the cathedral. *CoralKing* hits one for 6 HP on their way.
 As the last one disappeared, the spears attacking *Wulrif* disappeared too.

 We spend the shadowspawn into the cathedral and it dissipates. *Actias* uses arcana to see if he can discern anything about the darkness.
 He doesn’t do well and sees that its magical darkness.
 The darkness seems to bulge out of the cathedral and a voice says “congrats, you got rid of some of my servants.”
 We say we are only there for the rock.
 He said “well, we have uses for that rock.
 However, there are other magic things you can earn.”
 This cathedral doesn’t seem to be consecrated and that’s the opposite of how a cathedral should be.
 It’s not keeping undead away and etc.